charlotte-zhuang/coding-problems/useful-code/java.md

 Using `Arrays.sort(arr)` is a very good comparison-based sort, but sometimes you need to do it yourself.
 Also, linear-time sorts.

 ### Merge Sort

+Recursively splits an array in half, sorts each half, then merges the two sorted halves.
+Time-complexity is _Θ(n lg(n))_, where _n_ is the size of the array.

 This code uses a top-down merge sort with a temporary array for copying elements and a check if elements are already sorted before merging.
 Performance can be improved by reusing the temporary array and by using insertion sort on small arrays, but the improvement is small.